PhilosopherZero/EtherifyZero/README.md

 # EtherifyZero NetworkOptimizer (BETA)
-Smart Windows 10/11 latency optimizer that benchmarks, auto-tunes, and stabilizes your network for gaming and real-time performance.
+Smart Windows 10/11 latency desktop optimizer that benchmarks, auto-tunes, and stabilizes your network for gaming and real-time performance.
 Improves ping, jitter, and throughput across Wi-Fi and Ethernet using intelligent UDP/TCP optimization.

 ## License